fekerel/cbrn-to-fakeapi/GUIDE.md

 - Tests are TypeScript and run with Mocha via `npm run test:fake`.
 The bootstrap file handles per-file DB reset; do NOT reset DB in tests.
 - Use the OpenAPI schema to drive assertions beyond basic type checks (see 5.1 Schema-driven assertions).

+TL;DR: Critical rules (don’t miss)
+- Use existing CRUD services/tests shipped in this branch; don’t duplicate or rewrite them.
+Extend only where missing.
+- For EVERY non-nullable (no `nullable: true`) response field, assert presence AND type — top-level, nested, and representative array item fields.
+No skipping.
+- Use the exact success status code from OpenAPI (no generic "200 or 201").
+- Cover every endpoint from `openapi.json` (see 6.1).
+If unreachable, add a TODO test as specified.

 ## 1) Environment and scripts
 - Node.js 18+ required.
 - Fake API should be running at `http://localhost:8000` (outside of this repo).